romanlee17/romanlee17/README.md

 ### Hi, my name is Roman! 👋

-I am primarily a Unity game developer, having experiences with both WebGL and Mobile games, and building robust solutions in C# and TypeScript to automate and simplify many development processes!
+I am primarily a Unity game developer, having experiences with both WebGL and Mobile games, building robust solutions in C# and TypeScript to automate and simplify many game development processes!